n8n-io/n8n-docs/docs/doc2/export/infor-idm.md

 #### How to export to Infor Document Management without publishing the document values in a seperate BOD

-Step by Step guide how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.
+A step by Step guide on how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.

 **Prerequisites:**